A History of Reliability Through Innovation

 Making It Easy for Manufacturers to Make the Perfect Mark Since 1893

 As customer needs evolved, Diagraph responded by being the first manufacturer to offer an expanded product line of machines, ink, brushes and paper.
 As the industry progressed, Diagraph continued to innovate by offering increasingly automated coding products – furthering the value and ease-of-use promised to the customer.
-Just as Bradley had revolutionized the industry with the stencil machine, Diagraph continued to carry that legacy with the introduction of the first roll coder, the first high resolution piezoelectric print engine, and the first all-electric automated labeling system – just to name a few!
+Just as Bradley had revolutionized the industry, Diagraph continued to carry that legacy with the introduction of the first roll coder, the first high resolution piezoelectric print engine, and the first all-electric automated labeling system – just to name a few!

 Our timeline of achievements clearly depicts the milestones in innovation that have continued to define our company and the way industry continues to move goods to market: